Early Application Deadline: Wednesday, November 1, 2023

 The Honors Program helps students maximize their intellectual and leadership capabilities so they can achieve their professional goals to the fullest extent of their abilities and make positive contributions to their communities.
 Honors students attend special lectures and trips to fully experience the rich cosmopolitan environment of New York.
 From behind-the-scenes tours of the Metropolitan Museum of Art, visits to the United Nations, and lectures by Jewish leaders as part of our Speakers Series (such as, in recent years, Malcolm Hoenlein, Michael Miller, Cynthia Darrison, and Ricky Cohen), students in the Honors Program enjoy unique programming that broadens their horizons, helps them better understand the world around them, and further enriches the college experience.
 These cultural activities, workshops, and lectures provide Honors students with valuable skills that mark their careers as dedicated professionals transforming lives and communities.

-All students in the Honors Program receive substantial merit scholarships, beginning at 50% of tuition.
+All students in the Honors Program receive substantial merit scholarships.

-Dr. Karen Sutton, Director of the Honors Program, is available to answer any questions.
-She can be reached at email@example.com or at 212-287-3505.
+Dr. Karen Sutton, Director of the Honors Program, and Dr. Melanie Levine, Assistant Director of the Honors Program, are available to answer your questions.
+They can be reached by email at Karen.Sutton@touro.edu and Melanie.Levine@touro.edu